wlinna/Arkhados/guide/index.md

 6. Press "Start Game" and choose your hero.
 7. Have fun! :)

+**Note**: After each game it's recommended that you restart the client, just to be sure.

 ## Hosting server ##

 1. Configure your server by editing server settings file.